 Flights arriving at EU airports | ✅ Covered |

-These regulations also apply to airlines from Iceland, Norway, and Switzerland.
-This means if you’re traveling with any airline to, within, or from Europe, you probably have these rights.
-It’s good to be aware of these laws – they exist to help you if something goes wrong with your flight.
-They guarantee you’re not left on your own when your trip arrangements fall through.
+These laws also cover airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
+It’s important to be aware of these laws – they exist to assist you if issues arise with your flight.
+They ensure you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Norse Atlantic Airways isn’t always at fault when flights are delayed or cancelled.
-At times, events occur that the airline has no control over, like extreme weather or unexpected problems.
+Norse Atlantic Airways is not always at fault when flights are delayed or cancelled.
+Occasionally, events occur that the airline can’t control, like severe weather conditions or unforeseen issues.

-For example, if there’s an abrupt major weather event, an urgent situation at the airport, or a strike by air traffic controllers, Norse Atlantic Airways is not liable.
-These are called “extraordinary circumstances” that the airline has no control over.
+For example, if there’s an abrupt major weather event, an emergency at the airport, or air traffic controllers go on strike, Norse Atlantic Airways cannot be held accountable.
+These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these things happen, you likely won’t get any compensation.
-The airline isn’t viewed as doing anything wrong when these unexpected issues arise.
+When these situations occur, you likely won’t get any compensation.
+The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.